 HOP Kits Now Available On Line

-The original HOP science curriculum kit was developed by the National Middle Level Science Teachers Association (NMLSTA), produced by the Plastics Division of the American Chemistry Council (ACC) and distributed to more than 30,000 teachers nationwide.
+The original HOP science curriculum kit was developed by the National Middle Level Science Teachers Association (NMLSTA).

 Today's HOP kits have all you need for any or all of the three levels of teaching.
 One kit works for all grades and can be shared by many teachers.
 All teacher plans, curriculums, exercises, demonstration examples, print outs, handouts, and videos are available on line to go with the kits.
 For instance, teach polymer identification by density, sort and separate the polymer pellets and retrieve them to teach recycling!
 Recycle the kit to the next class too.